seckard24/seckard24/README.md

-- 👋 Hi, I’m @seckard24
+- 👋 Hi, I’m @seckard24 or Steven Eckard
 - 👀 I’m interested in comp science
-- 🌱 I’m currently learning coding with pyhton
+- 🌱 I’m currently learning coding with pyhton and Java
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Github or other coding platforms
-- 📫 How to reach me snap : @bigcockgabriel
+- 📫 How to reach me snap :
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...